iam4x/isomorphic-flux-boilerplate/README.md

 ## Concepts

-**ExpressJS** will be our server for the server side rendering, we use **alt** for our Flux architecture and **react-router** for routing in our app.
+**Koa** will be our server for the server side rendering, we use **alt** for our Flux architecture and **react-router** for routing in our app.

 With **iso** as helper we can populate **alt** flux stores before the first rendering and have a complete async isomorphic React application.

-Run this boilerplate, you will see the server is fetching some fake users and will populate the `UserStore` with this data. **ExpressJS** will render the first markup, serve the JavaScript and then it will entirely run on the client.
+Run this boilerplate, you will see the server is fetching some fake users and will populate the `UserStore` with this data. **Koa** will render the first markup, serve the JavaScript and then it will entirely run on the client.

-For now, you will have to declare middlewares in your **ExpressJS** application for fetching the data.
+For now, you will have to declare middlewares in your **Koa** application for fetching the data.
 But at term it should be easier and share the same logic for fetching data on client and server.
 (Maybe with [react-resolver](https://github.com/ericclemmons/react-resolver), I'm still exploring ways).

 ## Alt-resolver